WDDCP/commcare-wddcp/README.md

 ## Workflow and branch structure

-Branch **commcare-wddcp:wddcp** is the main branch for WDDCP, and releases will be made from here.
-This branch is protected, so all Pull Requests must be approved by a repository owner.
+Branch **commcare-wddcp:wddcp** is the main branch for WDDCP: Pull Requests should be made into this branch, and releases will be made from here.
+The branch is protected, so all Pull Requests must be approved by a repository owner.

 Branch **commcare-wddcp:dimagi** will be kept up to date with **dimagi:commcare-hq:master** by repository owners.
 It is locked against Pull Requests, as the only route into it should be by merging from upstream.
 NB: These merges should all be fast-forward: if they're not then something has gone wrong.